jonathoneco/garden-logger/README.md

 - Support for reordering indexed entries
 - Dir-priority indexing, directories are sorted to the top

+### CLI Entry Point
+- CLI Entry point to enable use of the indexing and quality of life functionality from scripts or keyboard shortcuts

 ## Dependencies
 This is intended to be integrated to my personal work machine, I wanted a quick and dirty tool to make my life easier so I rely heavily on some other quality of life tools specific to my environment.
 For more information about how I've configured these, take a look at my dotfiles repo
 - Obsidian